codecov/codecov-api/README.md

 ### Formatting

-This project uses `black` for formatting.
+This project uses `ruff` for formatting.
 You can run the linter using the command `make lint`.

 ### Migrations